leanlanL/LDL-Semisupervised-Medical-Segmentation/README.md

 * LA: https://github.com/yulequan/UA-MT/tree/master/data/2018LA_Seg_Training%20Set
 * NIH-Pancreas: https://github.com/taozh2017/Text-SemiSeg/tree/main

-For NIH-Pancreas, we use the pre-processed Pancreas-CT data provided by Text-SemiSeg.
+For NIH-Pancreas, we use the preprocessed Pancreas-CT data provided by Text-SemiSeg.
 The original Pancreas-CT data are publicly available from TCIA.

 The raw datasets are not redistributed in this repository.
 Please obtain the datasets from the listed public sources and follow their respective access terms.